 The data show that the TLF switching time depends strongly on the gate voltages, reaching a minimum value at a particular voltage $V_{P,0}$ and then increasing again away from $V_{P,0}$.
 Figure~\ref{fig:comp}b reveals further information about the most likely state of the TLF as a function of gate voltages.
 At each gate voltage configuration, we plot the histogram of the sensor time traces to show the occupation of the TLF states.
 We subtract the mean signal at each voltage to facilitate a comparison between different voltages.
 At plunger gate voltages larger than $V_{P,0}$, the TLF occupies the $0$ state (lower relative signal) more often, while at lower voltages, the TLF occupies the $1$ state (higher relative signal) more often.
-We have observed a similar voltage dependence of TLF switching times on other transport peaks on both sensors in Device 1 and in Device 2 (see Supplemental Material), although this is the only TLF we have observed whose switching time goes through a minimum as the voltages are changed.
-This sensitive voltage dependence is a possible explanation for the variation of charge noise between transport peaks observed by other groups~\cite{connors2019low,zwerver_qubits_2021,paquelet2023reducing}.
+Supplemental Figures S2 and S5 show data from other voltage-dependent TLFs in both Device 1 and Device 2 \cite{SMnote}.